 Once the DAS server negotiates a session for a client, further client communication is routed to a DASWorker (or DASWorker64) process dedicated to that session on the DAS server.
 The following settings control the behavior of those session communications.

-Field Description Channel Select tcp or http. tcp performs better, but may have issues traversing some firewalls.
+Field Description Channel Select tcp or http. tcp performs better, but cannot traverse firewalls that perform network address translation.
+Selecting tcp is incompatible with the "Clients connect via firewall" setting below.
 Compress May be used to compress data to improve performance over very slow network connections.
 Please note that the performance cost of compression and decompression may be greater than the cost of network communications, so this option should only be used over very slow network connections.
 Start Port The port that the DAS Server will start with to assign client connections Maximum Connections The maximum number of allowed client connections.
 Client sessions will fail to be created if all ports are used.
 Note that external data connections can cause a second session to be created for an individual DAS client.
 IMPORTANT!
 If you run a firewall, make sure the range of Start Port to Start Port + Maximum Connections is open.
 The default setting is 20.
 Increase this value to be at least the number of licenses you purchased.
 Lease Timeout The number of seconds a DASWorker process will stay alive after a client session has disconnected.
 When the client session ends abnormally, this timeout ensures that the corresponding server executable gets cleaned up.
 Using the default timeout is recommended.
 IMPORTANT!
 If your users experience timeouts when running DAS, try increasing the value of this parameter.
 Sign-in Timeout Once a user signs in, this is the number of seconds the server has to create a session for the user.
 If users have trouble signing in, try increasing this value.
 Otherwise, the default timeout is recommended.
 Idle Timeout If set to a non-zero amount, this will set the number of minutes the software will allow the client to run before automatically shutting it down.
 For instance, if this is set to 30 minutes, then if the web client is idle for 30 minutes, the software will issue a 20 second idle warning and then shutdown the client -- thereby freeing the concurrent license and any system resources the client held.
 This will not disconnect any users with unsaved work.
-Firewall Machine Name Blank by default.
-Populate this field with the network name or IP address the server is known by from client machines only in cases where the IP addresses of the network interfaces used by the server are not reachable from client machines.
-This may, for example, be necessary if multiple network interfaces exist on the server and one is not routable from client machines.
+Clients connect via firewall This should be checked in the following cases: (1) Clients connect via a firewall through which network address translation occurs, or (2) The server has multiple network interfaces and the primary interface is not the one known by clients.
+NOTE!
+This setting is not compatible with the tcp channel setting (http must be used).

 This section includes settings for configuring how client users authenticate to the DAS server.

-Field Description Type Simple (default), Windows, or Okta.
-Selecting Windows or Okta allows for single sign-on with Active Directory or Okta.
+Field Description Type Simple (default), Windows, Okta, or AzureAD (Azure Active Directory).
+Selecting authentication other than Simple allows for single sign-on.
 Please see the Single Sign-on section for more detail.
 Default Environment In single sign-on configurations, this field is required and denotes the JD Edwards environment that users will be logged in to if no environment is specified in the invocation URL.

 Miscellaneous settings used during installation.